ON-LINE Self-Study Flash Videos With Templates and Materials, Available On-Demand

 a hotel in their area for that cast member based on the DOOD’s.

-The effect on the Cost Report is noted.
+The effect on the Estimates-To-Complet of the Cost Report is noted.

 This process is done again